 This is my favorite rice hack!
 There is nothing worse than making rice or prepping it for the week only to have it turn crunchy.
 Unless you are making fried rice I guess.
 So here is how to keep it moist and fluffy!

 - Put the cooked rice in an airtight container when it is still hot, if possible.
 This traps in the steam and preserves the texture.
-I like to put in personal sized containers for quick lunches.
-If the rice has sat out for a bit, no worries, just add a splash of water to the container and then seal.
+I like to put them in personal-sized containers for quick lunches.
+If the rice has sat out for a bit, no worries, just add a splash of water to the container and then seal it.

 - Let the rice cool down to room temperature while sealed.
 We want to ensure it's cooled before putting it in the fridge or freezer to prevent bacteria from growing.